ashleydavis/the-data-wrangler-blog/_posts/2019-12-04-kub-cluster-quick.markdown

 In this post I use the Azure cli tool from the terminal to construct a Kubernetes cluster.
 It's a nice tool, pretty straight forward and you can do everything without leaving the terminal.
 It is even easier to do this kind of thing using the UI in the [Azure portal](https://portal.azure.com/), but that's not automatable.

 The nice thing about working with the terminal is that you can build shell scripts to do this kind of thing.
-So once you have read this post and understood the commands you can put them all in a "make_kubernetes_cluster.sh" shell script and use it quickly instantiate a new cluster anytime you need one.
+So once you have read this post and understood the commands you can put them all in a "make_kubernetes_cluster.sh" shell script and use it to quickly instantiate a new cluster anytime you need one.

 In my new book [Bootstrapping Microservices](http://bit.ly/2o0aDsP) I show how to create a Kubernetes cluster using a Terraform script.